 As part of the competition, a group of undergraduate and graduate students have the unique opportunity to come up with a research proposal that interests them.
 They are also in charge of raising the required funds, planning the appropriate experiments, conducting them in the lab, and presenting the project in the final competition in Boston.
 All with the help of faculty members and graduate students that guide them through the process.

-The first Israeli team was established in 2012 at the Technion under the guidance of Assistant-Professor Roee Amit; the team won a gold medal in the regional competition.Since then, two teams have participated, with the 2015 team having multiple achievements, including Best New Application award, a gold medal, and finalists for Best Presentation, Best applied Design, and Best New Basic Part.
-The 2016 team will be participating this October.
+The first Israeli team was established in 2012 at the Technion under the guidance of Assistant-Professor Roee Amit; the team won a gold medal in the regional competition.Since then, four teams have participated, with the 2015 team having multiple achievements, including Best New Application award, a gold medal, and finalists for Best Presentation, Best applied Design, and Best New Basic Part.
+The 2017 team will be participating this November.

 iGEM 2016 decided to focus on detection, which has been one of synthetic biology’s areas of focus.
 However, they decided on taking on a different approach.
 Realizing that detection based on binding affinity is subject to both noise and interference from non-specific binding cannot be used to detect extremely low titers of proteins or other non-nucleic acid bio-molecules (nucleoic acids can have ultra-specific recognition due to Watson-Creek base-pairing), they opted for a different approach.
 They wanted to explore the potential of gradient detection as in chemotaxis.
 Unlike concentration, which are fixed, gradients can be manipulated (e.g. by microfluidics devices for example), and as a result a much more reliable detection of lower concentrations of molecules can be achieved.
 In addition, they realized that bacterial chemotaxis is a form of broad-band technology for chemical detection that evolution harnessed for the precise use of E.coli and other bacteria.

 In order to harness it for human application the group set up an integrated approach: